CrimsonMckay/hana-mta-deployer/README.md

-Sure, here's a revised README with markup styling:

 HMD Deploy Tool
 The HMD Deploy Tool is a command-line tool that simplifies the deployment process of SAP HANA multi-target applications (MTAs) to Cloud Foundry.